 This is the most essential level of the healthcare systems.
 With this level, the information systems will be able to exchange and interpret the data.

 This level will add the non-technical aspects to the healthcare system, such as social and organizational factors.
 With social and organizational factors, interoperability will be connected to the organizational workflow.
 That being said, it will streamline the data sharing and exchange across different healthcare systems and organizations.

 While you are trying to achieve interoperability, there are various steps that can be taken for better achievement.
 First of all, the utilization of HIE systems will improve patient diagnosis.
 Also, the utilization of neuro-linguistic programming will enhance healthcare provision.

 How Does Interoperability Impact Healthcare Delivery?

 In addition, it reduces the chances of duplicated processes and tests.
-Interoperability will reduce the administrative costs for manual and faxing workflows while allowing the organizations to improve the efficiency of healthcare organizations.
-This is because it reduces the errors.
+Interoperability will reduce the administrative costs for manual and faxing workflows while allowing the organizations to improve their efficient of healthcare organizations.
+This is because it reduces errors.
 It can be utilized for mitigating the burnout of physicians.

 What Is An Example Of Interoperability?

 The perfect example of interoperability is the community health management information system.
 This is because this system has a centralized repository for data at the individual level.
 In addition, the data repository includes the clinical, demographical, and eligibility data for specific communities.
 This data could be used by local authorities and agencies for assessment purposes.